softilabs/docker-host/README.md

 # Docker Host
 A Docker extension to manage multiple containers and more

-#### The main purpose is to assemble applications and her components by combining several containers grouped by environment, this combination is then called configuration.
+#### The main purpose is for defining and running multi-container applications grouped by environment, this combination is then called configuration.

+* Images don't age out on Docker Hub
 * No other syntax to learn than Docker
+* Naming conventions are intuitive and easy to apply
 * Chaining inheritance for images and global container options
-* Images don't age out on Docker Hub
-* Switch between configurations like a ninja
-* Conventions are intuitive and easy to apply
 * Variables in container options are interpreted
 * Export/Import data to remote host relative to home directory
+* Switch between configurations like a ninja
+* No need to install Docker Host on remote host

 ### Requirements